The 4K Monster Build (When You Want to Melt Asphalt with Frames)

 • Optional game library drive: A second NVMe or SATA SSD, depending on budget and slots.

 This is one of the rare areas where “good enough” is smart.
 Just do not sabotage a premium build with a bargain drive that runs hot, slows down, or has questionable endurance.
+For a shortlist that makes sense for gaming, start here: best NVMe SSDs for gaming.

 Power Supply: The Silent Hero of High-End Builds

 A high-end GPU plus a high-end CPU is a real power draw situation.
 You want a PSU that handles transient spikes, stays stable, and does not whine like it is being held hostage.
+This is also where cheap units quietly turn into random crashes, black screens, and long nights of regret.

 What to aim for: